 LIGHT THERAPY IN THE WORKPLACE

 Lumie lights could become a permanent fixture in canteens, common areas or wellness rooms, encouraging employees to eat lunch or take time to recharge with a mid-morning cup of tea in the glow of an energy light, such as Lumie Brazil for instance.
-Alternatively, smaller, more portable lights (think Lumie Vitamin L) could be made available to employees to use on their desks, giving the individuals the freedom to experiment with timing and duration of their sessions to see what works best for them.
+Alternatively, smaller, more portable lights (think Lumie Vitamin L) could be made available to employees to use at their desks, giving the individuals the freedom to experiment with timing and duration of their sessions to see what works best for them.

 Interested in trialing light therapy at your workplace?
 Email us today!